Civ13/civ13-wiki/wiki/main_page.md

 Modern Age.

-<p color="#7F0000">To contribute, edit a page using the links on the top right.
-You will need a github account</p>
+<span color="#7F0000">To contribute, edit a page using the links on the top right.
+You will need a github account</span>

 **[Official Server](https://1713.eu/server) |